|

 2. You and your family eat FIRST.
 In the wild, Leaders of the Pack eat first.
 So your puppy will instinctively relate to this habit.
 Puppy must wait patiently, without begging, until you have finished eating and are ready to feed him.
 If necessary, tether him with a blanket and toy until you are done eating.
 IGNORE any protests.
 But remember to reward with praise if he's been quiet until the end of your meal.

-* The ultimate Therapy Dog and family companion, wise and gentle
+* The Ultimate Therapy Dog and family companion, wise and gentle

 * Goofy fun nature, they love to make you laugh!